U.S. airlines asked to delay furloughs if aid deal in sight

 American Airlines Group Inc AAL.O Chief Executive Doug Parker told CNN that if there was a "clear and concrete path," then "of course" he would delay the furloughs set to begin Thursday and said he was "really encouraged" by the ongoing talks.

-"It's pedal to the metal until 11:59:59 on Sept.
-30, and then some," said flight attendant Amanda Steinbrunn, who is among some 13,000 United Airlines UAL.O employees set to be furloughed on Thursday.

-Pelosi has said she hopes to have a coronavirus aid deal with the White House this week, but the prospects of a comprehensive bill passing before Thursday were dim, industry officials said, and a quicker standalone bill for airlines would face the challenge of unanimous support.
+Pelosi has said she hopes to have a coronavirus aid deal with the White House this week, but prospects of a comprehensive bill passing before Thursday were dim, industry officials said.
+A stand-alone bill for airlines would face the challenge of obtaining unanimous support in the Senate under rules governing legislation with such a short time remaining to consider it.

 Weeks of intense airline lobbying has won over many but not all Washington lawmakers, while also drawing attention to the plight of other pandemic-hit industries as the crisis persists.